fly-apps/tictac/README.md

 fly open
 ```

+At this point you have a working system.
+This is where most systems stop!

 ## Take it Multi-Region!

 Ready to take it to multiple regions?
 We've got one in Seattle on the West Coast, let's add one on the East Coast to cover the whole US.